Worldwide mobile phone sales fell in 2012 - Gartner

 "Tough economic conditions, shifting consumer preferences, and intense market competition weakened the worldwide mobile phone market," Gartner analyst Anshul Gupta said on Wednesday.

-Smartphone sales, a category dominated by Samsung (005930.KS) and Apple (AAPL.O), continued to rise, he said, and the higher-end devices would account for more than half the market for the first time this year.
+Smartphone sales, a category dominated by Samsung and Apple, continued to rise, he said, and the higher-end devices would account for more than half the market for the first time this year.

 Total worldwide mobile sales to end users fell 1.7 percent to 1.75 billion units in 2012, Gartner said.
 Samsung and Apple continued to dominate the market, with the Korean company selling 385 million phones in 2012, of which 53.5 percent were smartphones, with Apple selling 130 million smartphones.